-Micro-credentials available through the BloomBoard platform are issued by leading educator training organizations including the Relay Graduate School of Education, the Center for Teaching Quality, and The Friday Institute for Educational Innovation and focus on a variety of skills such as building classroom culture, collaborative problem solving, and growth mindset.
+Micro-credentials available through the BloomBoard platform are issued by leading educator training organizations including EVERFI, the Center for Teaching Quality, The Friday Institute for Educational Innovation, and PDAnywhere and focus on a variety of skills such as building classroom culture, collaborative problem solving, and growth mindset.

 How Micro-credentials Work

 Each micro-credential goes through a thorough approval process to ensure that it:

 - Focuses on a single competency

 - Includes a rubric to guide the development of quality evidence

 To earn a micro-credential from the BloomBoard platform, educators must submit artifacts of learning from work in their classrooms, such as student work samples, classroom videos, or reflections, as evidence that they have achieved competency of the discrete skill outlined by the micro-credential.
 Certified assessors will review this evidence and award the micro-credential once the competency is demonstrated.

 Once a micro-credential has been earned, educators may be eligible for formal professional development credit (e.g. CEUs) or graduate-level credit.
 Learn more about these educator incentives.

 Read the essential educators’ guide to implementing personalized, competency-based professional learning.
 Learn about a new approach to high-quality teacher preparation and ongoing professional learning opportunities that acknowledges these realities and reflects the personalized, competency-based, blended learning environments that are best for students

 Support your educators with personalized, competency-based professional development powered by micro-credentials.